LaunchCode-Education-Archived/skills-front-end/studios/flicklist/3/README.md

 The first step is to simply include the Bootstrap library in our project, at the top of `index.html`.

-On their website, Bootstrap even <a href="http://getbootstrap.com/getting-started/" target="_blank">provides us</a> the exact `<link>` tag we need to copy/paste into our project in order to grab the library from their CDN:
+On their website, Bootstrap even [provides us](http://getbootstrap.com/getting-started/) the exact `<link>` tag we need to copy/paste into our project in order to grab the library from their CDN:

 ```html
 <!-- Latest compiled and minified CSS -->